taabodim/taabodim/README.md

 ### Hi there 👋

+Here is the link to [my resume](https://github.com/taabodim/taabodim/mt_sept_24_2023.pdf)

 These are some of the projects I have been working on.

 Rust Projects
+- a rate-limiter in Rust (https://bitbucket.org/nomadini/rate-limiter/src/main/)
+- a trading system integration between aori and bloxroute in Rust (https://bitbucket.org/nomadini/aori-bloxroute-integration/src/main/)

-- [Tiny-Lucy](https://bitbucket.org/nomadini/tiny-lucy/src/main/) - a small search engine exposing api to index and search your data.
+- [tiny-lucy](https://bitbucket.org/nomadini/tiny-lucy/src/main/) - a small search engine exposing api to index and search your data.

 CPP projects